The Voice Kids (Russian TV series) season 8

 The eighth season of the Russian reality talent show The Voice Kids premiered on 12 February 2021 on Channel One.
 Dmitry Nagiev and Agata Muceniece returned as the show's presenters.
 Basta returned as a coach, LOBODA returned as a coach after a one-season break and replaced Polina Gagarina, Egor Kreed replaced Valery Meladze and became a new coach for the show.

-Vladislav Tyukin was announced the winner on April 30th 2021, marking LOBODA's first win as the coach and the second female coach to win in the show's history.
+Vladislav Tyukin was announced the winner on April 30, 2021, marking LOBODA's first win as the coach and the second female coach to win in the show's history behind Pelageya.

+Basta became the Best coach of the season for the second time in a row, LOBODA, as in season 6, became third.

 Coaches and presenters

 There were two changes to the coaching panel.
 Basta was joined by LOBODA, who returned after a one-season break and Egor Kreed as a new coach.

 Dmitry Nagiev and Agata Muceniece returned as the show's presenters.